Cycling in Wellington: 19th century: Early days

 The bicycle was first introduced to Wellington in 1869 with the arrival of the velocipede.
 In August of that year, a former Wellington Fire Brigade captain rode his velocipede to a blaze, demonstrating its potential as a fast and practical means of transport in an urban setting.
+Throughout the 1870s, the velocipede dominated streets until it was eventually superseded by the penny-farthing.
 Wellington had cycling clubs relatively early in New Zealand, with the Wellington Bicycle and Tricycle Club launched in 1881.
 By the early 1890s, women were also riding bicycles and soon formed their own clubs.
 A report from 1896 noted that as many as 150 women could regularly be seen cycling in Wellington.

-The 1890s saw the arrival of the “safety bicycle,” which used a chain drive rather than pedals fixed directly to the front wheel, as on the penny-farthing.
+The 1890s saw the arrival of the "safety bicycle," which used a chain drive rather than pedals fixed directly to the front wheel, as on the penny-farthing.
 Coupled with the newly developed pneumatic tyre, this design made cycling faster, safer, and much more suitable for women and children, quickly establishing the bicycle as an affordable means of personal transport around Wellington.
-In 1897, the Wellington City Council passed a by-law to stop 'scorching'—the practice of cycling fast along city streets by having a maximum speed around corners of 8 miles per hour.
+In 1897, the Wellington City Council passed a by-law to curb "scorching"—the practice of cycling fast along city streets by having a maximum speed around corners of 8 miles per hour.
+That same year, letters to the editor of The Evening Post expressed concern that mixing pedestrians, cyclists, and horse-drawn cars on the same roads, without any form of separation, was becoming increasingly dangerous.